-- Drinking cup / bottle to carry with you during activities
+- Drinking cup / bottle to carry to activities

-- Change of clothes – at least 2 days’ worth, appropriate for the weather
+- Change of clothes – at least two days worth, appropriate for the weather

 - Hat or head cover

-- Personal toiletries – soap, towel, toothpaste, toothbrush, comb
+- Personal toiletries – soap, towel, toothpaste, toothbrush, comb, medication

 - Flashlight, with fresh batteries